The Master of Science in Media Management is offered by the Faculty of Communication Sciences at USI in Lugano.

 A crucial part of this academic program is the internship.

-Internships aim at allowing students to get in touch with the professional world, in Switzerland and abroad, within professional environments that are consistent with the Master program, in companies such as TV and radio broadcasters, news outlet, etc.
+Internships aim at allowing students to get in touch with the professional world, in Switzerland and abroad, within professional environments that are consistent with the Master program, in companies such as TV and radio broadcasters, news outlets, etc.

 - Walt Disney